Vogeltak/maxcrone.org/content/books/2022-06-22-dawn-of-everything.md

 - In which we show how new discoveries concerning ancient hunter-gatherers in North America and Japan are turning social evolution on its head
 - In which we lay out a theory concerning the three elementary forms of domination, and begin to explore its implications for human history
-- In which we go in search of the real origins of bureaucracy, and find them on what apears to be a surprisingly small scale
+- In which we go in search of the real origins of bureaucracy, and find them on what appears to be a surprisingly small scale
 - How the Osage came to embody the principle of self-constitution, later to be celebrated in Montesquieu's *The spirit of the laws*

 ## A quick overview of the book's reception in other media